melbintgen/intro-to-r/README.md

 ### Description

 This repository has materials for a hands-on Introduction to R workshop for biologists, showing some basics, and also some powerful things R can do *(things that would be more difficult to do with Excel)*.
-The aim is to give beginners the confidence to continue learning R, so the focus here is on tidyverse and visualisation of biological data, as we believe this is a productive and engaging way to start learning R.
+The aim is to give beginners the confidence to continue learning R, so the focus here is on data wrangling and visualisation of biological data, as we believe this is a productive and engaging way to start learning R.

 ### Installation Requirements